brightspot/react-examples/README.md

 After starting Brightspot (see the instructions below), refer to the README located in the example application directory of your choice for further information on uploading JS Classes and running the frontend application.

-## Requirements for running example applications
+## Requirements for running an example application

 - [Node](https://nodejs.org/en/) version 16 or higher
 - [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/)